ABSTRACT

 Closing the Achievement Gap

-By accurately ascertaining each student’s cognitive level, our facilitators can address academic deficiencies.
-Because students learn at their own pace, remediation can occur, and struggling students can regain their confidence.
+Our facilitators can assess each student’s cognitive level and assist parents in addressing their student’s academic deficiencies.
+Because struggling students learn or remediate at their own pace, they can regain their confidence.

 Maintaining Socialization while Distance Learning

 Socialization is a vital part of child development.
-With the increased use of digital media in the early stages of development, children often lose the ability to interact with their peers of different backgrounds and socio-economic statuses.
-By allowing students to leave their homes and participate in smaller co-ops, children learn problem-solving, conflict-resolution, and effective communication, all of which are paramount to human development.
+With the increased use of digital media in the early stages of development, children often lose the ability to interact with peers of different backgrounds and socio-economic statuses.
+By allowing students to leave their homes and participate in co-ops, children learn problem-solving, conflict resolution, and effective communication, which are paramount to human development.

 WHAT HPCA PROVIDES